Arm HPC FAQ

 There are choices of both open source and commercial compiler tools available already on Armv8 architectures.
-The former category is catered well by GCC and LLVM and Arm invests in both of these technologies to ensure increased performance for end-user applications.
-The commercial tools currently available include Arm Compiler for HPC and NAG's Fortran compiler.
-More details of all of these are given on the compiling page.
+GCC and LLVM provide great open source solutions, and Arm invests in both of these technologies to ensure increased performance for end-user applications.
+Arm's commercial tools are Arm Fortran Compiler, Arm C/C++ Compiler, and Arm Performance Libraries.

 Q: What software is available?

 Many Linux distributions are already available for Armv8 processors which means that most common programs you are used to already exist in pre-compiled forms.
 As far as specific HPC tools, libraries and packages go more packages are being ported all the time.
 More details can be found in the HPC Software page

 Q: How hard is it to port my code?